Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Find a cosy corner, grab your friends or a good book, and enjoy a nice warming coffee and maybe even a delicious dessert.

-Check out my other post for London’s prettiest pink cafes you should definitely visit.
+Check out my post on London’s prettiest pink cafes.

 Go one step further than the simple coffee and cake with a proper British afternoon tea.

 If you’re not sure what that consists of, afternoon tea is an old British tradition that involves sitting down to a selection of quaint finger sandwiches, small savoury bites, scones with cream and jam, mini cakes and a pot of tea (and maybe even a glass of bubbles if you’re feeling fancy) mid-afternoon.